zz22394/hive_tuning/README.md

 * Store type (TXT / ORC)
 * partition used
 * partition number
-* if or not in the list of (Tables with Paritioning Issues)
+* if or not in the list of (Tables with too many Paritions)
+* if or not managed table
 * count(*)